 The firm prides itself on being a meritocracy.
 "What attracted me to this firm," says Executive Vice President Mike Terry, "is that it was not a traditional Main Street firm where who you were and who your family was mattered.
 I saw this incredibly varied group of people with different backgrounds and different interests, and I thought I would be accepted for who I was.
 Even though we've grown [in my time] from 30 lawyers to around 70, I think it's still largely true.
 Here, you are judged on your merits and performance.
 You are responsible for your success."

 Growth propelled Hirschler Fleischer through increasingly larger offices, always in the heart of downtown Richmond.
 Then, in a move consistent with its entrepreneurial spirit, the firm participated in the rehabbing of the old Edgeworth Building on historic Tobacco Row and moved into the top three floors at the end of 2006.
 This was consistent with the firm's expansion to a new office in Fredericksburg, Virginia in 1999 following the rehabilitation of a historic factory building on Jackson Street.
 Hirschler Fleischer attorneys have always regarded their firm as "the family business."
 Community service and pro bono work have been integral to the practice since its inception.

-Many honors have been awarded to Hirschler Fleischer, which is currently the tenth largest law firm in Virginia.
+Many honors have been awarded to Hirschler Fleischer, which is currently the eighth largest law firm in Virginia.
 Individual lawyers and the firm as a whole are acknowledged for excellence year after year by all the independent rating organizations.
 The firm's 65 years of involvement in the area's most significant real estate developments, financings, and transactions have earned it Chambers USA designation as the pre-eminent real estate firm in Virginia.
 "Our reputation is as deal makers, not deal breakers," says Jim Theobald, Chairman.
 "We find a creative way to make it work."